-- Deer originating from DMA1: Whole deer carcasses, and parts not listed above, may be transported anywhere within DMA1 only. - Deer originating from DMA2: Whole deer carcasses, and parts not listed above, may be transported anywhere within both DMA1 and DMA2. - Deer originating from DMA3: Whole deer carcasses, and parts not listed above, may be transported anywhere within DMA3 only.
+- Deer originating from DMA1: Whole deer carcasses, and parts not listed above, may only be transported within DMA1. - Deer originating from DMA2: Whole deer carcasses, and parts not listed above, may only be transported within both DMA1 and DMA2. - Deer originating from DMA3: Whole deer carcasses, and parts not listed above, may only be transported within DMA3. - Deer originating from DMA4: Whole deer carcasses, and parts not listed above, may only be transported within both DMA3 and DMA4.